zzsfornlp/opera-TA1-qa/notes.md

 # --
 # Using original 'run_squad.py'
-Use scripts/train_squad.sh to train on squad v2.0.
+Use train_squad.sh to train on squad v2.0.
 - `data_dir`: input data dir as well as cache dir (let it be as the default as '.')
 - The processing of `SquadExample` seems not quite careful (tokenized by spaces), but currently let it be ...
 - Then with `squad_convert_example_to_features`, `SquadExample` is converted to `SquadFeatures`